gmoorevt/stjohns-events/DEPLOY.md

    This script will:
    - Create the `summerfest` user
    - Set up the application directory
-   - Configure Nginx
+   - Configure Nginx for both frontend and backend
-   - Create necessary configuration files
+   - Create necessary configuration files including the frontend Nginx proxy configuration
    - Set up proper permissions

 ### 2. Configure Domain and Environment